Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • Drive the car to a charging station, plug the charging cord into the car, and you're all set.

-You can manage the charging (and payment) via the car's touchscreen or the app.
+You can manage the charging level (and payment) via the car's touchscreen or the app.
 But if you don't do anything, the vehicle will be charged at your predetermined level, or enough to get to the next charging station of the trip, based on the car's current rate of consumption and real-time road and weather conditions.

 Supercharger and cost

-The actual price varies from area to area, but generally, on a bad day, the cost to fill my Model Y from 20% to 80% is about $20 -- that's easily over 100 real-world miles worth of energy.
+The actual price varies from area to area and even time of day, but generally, on a bad day in my high-energy-cost state of California, the price to fill my Model Y from 20% to 80% is about $25โ€”that's easily over 100 real-world miles worth of energy.

-On average, on a long road trip, I paid around $16 each time I used a Supercharger.
-Note that the company charges idle fees -- you need to remove your car when the charging is done.
+On average, on a long road trip, I paid around $20 each time I used a Supercharger.
+Note that the company charges idle feesโ€”you need to remove your car when the charging is done.

-It's important to note, though, that if you have to rely on level-3 public charging, your situation is not ideal for driving an EV -- get your home charging situation sorted out first.
+So depending on where you are, the cost for a full charge via Supercharger varies from $30 to $60โ€”the cost is similar if you use a non-Testa charging station.
+Still, if you have to rely on level-3 public charging, your situation is not ideal for driving an EV, both in terms of convenience and energy cost.
+Get your home charging situation sorted out first.

 EV charging: The takeaway